-81. Reference is made to the commitments made by the Solomon Islands in paragraphs 10, 28 and 51 above.
+83. Reference is made to the commitments made by Solomon Islands in paragraphs 28 and 51 above.
+Solomon Islands is also committed to submitting its periodic reports to the Committee on the Elimination of Discrimination against Women and the Committee on the Rights of the Child.